Mitr Chaibancha: Funeral and memorial shrine

 Mitr's body was laid to rest at Wat Khae Nang Loeng in Bangkok for 100 days and then cremated at Wat Debsirindrawat Ratchaworawihan, where tens of thousands attended.
 The cremation appeared in the 2005 DVD release of Insee Thong, where his body is held up so onlookers could catch a last glimpse of him.
 Mitr was survived by his former wife and son.

 A memorial shrine to Mitr is situated on a small street in Jomtien Beach, off Jomtien Road in front of the Amphoe Bang Lamung Revenue Department, behind Jomtien Palm Beach Hotel.
 The shrine is open from 6:00 a.m. to 6:00 p.m. daily.
 Inside the spirit house is a statue of Mitr holding a pistol in his right hand, reminiscent of his numerous roles as an action movie star.
 The walls are lined with photographs and other memorabilia.
 Fortune seekers visit the shrine, shake Kau Cim sticks and then check for the corresponding fortune on tablets hung on the shrine.
 If wishes have been granted, fortune seekers return and purchase a small offering to leave at the shrine.

+Legacy

+In 2005, Channel 7 aired a 32-episode television drama based on the life of Mitr Chaibancha, titled Mitr Chaibancha: Maya Cheewit.
+The series starred Puttichai Amarttayakul as Mitr Chaibancha, Taksaorn Paksukcharern as Kingdao Daranee, and Fon Tanasoontorn as Petchara Chaowarat.

+In 2023, Nonzee Nimibutr directed the Netflix film Once Upon a Star as a tribute to Mitr Chaibancha.
+Set during the golden age of Thai cinema, the film follows a traveling movie troupe that screens 16 mm films with live dubbing performed during screenings, a distinctive feature of the era.
+The film stars Sukollawat Kanaros and Nungthida Sophon.